Wind-Explorer/Wind-Explorer/README.md

   🧠 Equipped with knowledge of basic syntaxes and formatting for [Python][2] and enough knowledge for building real iOS apps with [Swift][3] and [SwiftUI][7], extensive knowledge with GNU/[Linux][4].

-  ✨ Wishes to keep learning Python and Swift, currently learning Dart for Flutter to make cross-platform app development a reality and take deeper dives into [SwiftUI][7] for quality iOS app development.
+  ✨ Wishes to keep learning Python and Swift, currently learning [Dart][9] for [Flutter][10] to make cross-platform app development a reality and take deeper dives into [SwiftUI][7] for quality iOS app development.

   👨‍💻 Aiming to work in [IT-related][8] industries.